 - Aim to vacuum thoroughly at least once a week.
 This will help keep down SVOC levels and reduce exposure to particulates.
 Remove as many sources of SVOCs as you can.

-- When you vacuum, opt for a HEPA vacuum as much as possible.
+- When you vacuum, opt for a sealed HEPA vacuum.
 HEPA vacuums are much more effective at containing particulates and will not create a dust storm as you try to vacuum and remove dirt and dust.

 - Limit clutter as much as much as you can.
 As we’ve mentioned, clutter piles are the most hospitable homes for dust bunnies, which may be tidy piles of pesticides and chemical residue.